Golf That Matters

 For charity dollars to continue to grow, the reach of the tournament needs to expand.
 As an example, the Waste Management Phoenix open has annual donations around $42 million dollars each year.
 It takes decades to get to that level, but that is where Welch and the rest of his team want to take this tournament.

 Working with each charity is not just about collecting ticket revenues and advertising dollars over a week and then writing a check.
 The 3M Open Fund works year-round with the charity partners.
-As an example, the 3M Open was the presenting partner in the Greater Twin Cities United Way Social Justice Leadership Award.

 “Social justice is important,” said Welch “I can see the vision on how we can grow this.”